harikpm/tinylink/README.md

 - Next.js for both frontend and backend routes
 - Neon Postgres as the database
-- Tailwind CSS for user interface styling
+- Material UI (MUI) for UI components

 ---